callstack/linaria/README.md

 app.listen(3242);
 ```

-You probably should write these CSS chunks to disk and serve them with correct headers for caching.
+We probably should write these CSS chunks to disk and serve them with correct headers for caching.

 ## TODO

 1. When the content of two rules are the same, use the same rule instead of adding duplicates
 1. Composing classnames should ensure correct specificity so that class name towards end has higher specificity.
 We can increase the specificity manually to achieve this, e.g. - `compose('header', 'title')` might produce `.title__gf63rt, .title__gf63rt.header__gyt654` and `.header__gyt654` instead of `.title__gf63rt` and `.header__gyt654`
-1. Babel plugin to inline constants and integrate with libs like `polished`, `color`, `polychrome` and `lodash`
+1. Babel plugin to inline constants and integrate with libs like `polished`, `color`, `polychrome` etc.
 1. Babel plugin to replace `const header = css` with `const header = css.named('header__ghg54t')`
 1. Webpack plugin to extract the CSS to a separate file
 1. ESLint plugin to lint styles
 1. Utilities to help with server rendering:
     - Given some HTML and CSS, we should be able to extract the CSS that's actually used, useful for critical CSS
 1. Add ability to use JS objects instead of tagged template literals for people who prefer that
+1. Support dynamic properties in CSS

 ## Challenges to solve